March 20, 2023

 The Biker Mice From Mars toys from the early 90s perfectly portray the buff mice, disturbing villains, and their allies.
 The original toys were created by San Francisco-based toy company Lewis Galoob Toys, Inc, which was also responsible for the ultra-popular Micro Machines.

-The Biker Mice From Mars action figures, vehicles, playsets became very popular, and kids wanted to collect all three leading mice motorcyclists.
+The Biker Mice From Mars action figures, vehicles, and playsets became very popular, causing kids of the time to want to collect all three leading mice motorcyclists.
 Each action figure came equipped with the respective character’s signature weapon, such as Throttle’s sprocket launcher, Vinne’s grip claw, and Modo’s bionic arm.

-Here’s a look at some of the most popular Biker Mice toys released from 1993 to 1996.
+Here’s a look at some of the most popular Biker Mice toys that were released from 1993 to 1996.

-In 1993 Galoob released their first wave of Biker Mice From Mars action figures.
+In 1993, Galoob released their first wave of Biker Mice From Mars action figures.
 The main cast of heroes and villains had their own individual figures that included their signature weapons and gadgets.
-Almost all the action figures have some kind of action feature built into the figure itself or their accessories, adding a considerable amount of extra play value for kids.
+As we mentioned before, almost all of the action figures in that first wave had some kind of action feature built into the figure itself or their accessories, which gave them extra play functionality.

 The fearless and level-headed leader of the Biker Mice, Throttle comes equipped with his arm-mounted sprocket launcher, three fireable sprockets, and motorcycle helmet.